-Trump eyes ex-agrichemical exec to fill his final cabinet post
+Trump eyes ex-agrichemical exec to fill his final Cabinet post

 Will McKinney be the one Trump chooses for the burden?
 In his capacity as an Indiana government official, McKinney—who also serves as director of agribusiness development at the Indiana Economic Development Corporation—is perhaps best known for helping lead an ultimately unsuccessful but "very aggressive" effort to entice DowDuPont to choose Indianapolis as the corporate HQ of its agrichemical arm.
 McKinney has a well-earned perspective on the advantages of doing agribusiness in Indiana, which sits in the heart of the US corn belt.
 His most recent private-sector employer, Elanco, is headquartered in the state, as was Dow AgroSciences, until its parent company merged with DuPont last year.

 The seed and pesticide industries would certainly have a major ally at the helm of the USDA if McKinney gets the nod.
-In addition to having worked for Dow for nearly two decades, Mckinney was a co-founder and served as interim executive director for the Council for Biotechnology Information, a group funded by BASF, Bayer, Dow AgroSciences, DuPont, Monsanto, and Syngenta, to promote agriculture biotech.
+In addition to having worked for Dow for nearly two decades, Mckinney was a co-founder and served as interim executive director for the Council for Biotechnology Information, a group funded by BASF, Bayer, Dow AgroSciences, DuPont, Monsanto, and Syngenta to promote agriculture biotech.
 These companies need USDA approval to move novel genetically modified seeds from lab to market.
-And apparently they have Trump's ear—on Wednesday, Bayer CEO Werner Baumann and his Monsanto counterpart Hugh Grant scored an audience with the incoming president to promote the pending merger, which will need to pass antitrust vetting from Trump's justice department.
+And apparently they have Trump's ear—on Wednesday, Bayer CEO Werner Baumann and his Monsanto counterpart Hugh Grant scored an audience with the incoming president to promote their pending merger, which will need to pass antitrust vetting from Trump's justice department.

 But McKinney isn't purely an agri-tech nerd.
-In an address before an annual meeting of an Indiana pork industry group soon after taking the Indiana department of agriculture job, McKinney cited "divine intervention" as one of the main reasons for his move from the corner office to the state bureaucracy.
+In an address before an annual meeting of an Indiana pork industry group soon after taking the Indiana Department of Agriculture job, McKinney cited "divine intervention" as one of the main reasons for his move from the corner office to the state bureaucracy.
 After getting the call from Pence, he explained, "my wife and I prayed about it, it just seemed right.
-I took the plunge, and here we are...and I'm having a ball!"
+I took the plunge, and here we are…and I'm having a ball!"

-Like former Georgia Governor Sonny Perdue, McKinney appeared on early versions of Trump's USDA short list, disappeared from discussion for weeks, only to re-emerge with a headline-grabbing visit to Trump Tower, Politico reports.
+Like former Georgia Gov. Sonny Perdue, McKinney appeared on early versions of Trump's USDA short list, disappeared from discussion for weeks, only to reemerge with a headline-grabbing visit to Trump Tower, Politico reports.

 Fun fact: McKinney's son, Brad McKinney, works for Mike Torrey, the DC Big Food lobbyist who for a couple of weeks in November led Trump's USDA transition.
 Torrey abruptly quit after Trump announced a ban on lobbyists serving in the transition.